up42/docs/source/up42-blocks/data/meteomatics-ocean.rst

 --------------------

-This blocks provides access to the Meteomatics REST-style API to retrieve historic, current, and forecast data globally.
+This blocks provides access to the Meteomatics REST-style API to retrieve historic, current, and forecast data globally related to ocean and marine sectors.
 In this block, model data and observational data is available as time series in NetCDF format.
 Meteomatics provides a huge variety of climate variables and options, by default we provide significant wave height (in meters), peak wave period